stoikokolev/SwiftyMate/README.md

 ## Get Involved

-If you want to give feedback or have interesting ideas, please contact [Stoyko Kolev](mailto:stoikokolev@gmail.com).
+If you want to give feedback or have interesting ideas to share, please contact [Stoyko Kolev](mailto:stoikokolev@gmail.com).

+## Thank You!